wssimms/gssquared/Docs/Compatibility.md

 Hangs during boot on GS2 after showing the prodos splash screen.
 Drive light is still on.
 Will need to trace this and see what's going on.
 Is supposed to work on Apple II plus and standard 6502.
 So who knows what is going on..
 Though, OE II plus seems to have an 80 column card that activates on PR#3.

+## Locksmith 6.0

+"Scan Disk" is not working.
+locksmith ability to quarter track isn't going to work the way the code is written now.
+16 sector fast disk claims "address" field is missing on every sector and track.
+I wonder if this is all due to lack of quarter-track support.
+This did not work in the previous iteration of the code either.

+## Glider

+This boots far enough to say "LOADING GLIDER..." but then hangs.
+Docs say on a II+ it requires a mouse. hard looping at $0E86.
+This is a tight loop BIT $C019 BMI $0E86.
+I.e., it's looking for NOT VBL.
+Then it looks for VBL, and exits when it has seen VBL not and then VBL plus.

+The Apple II plus did not have the VBL register.